"We Made It" - Photo: Special thanks to Client T.

 What was I thinking?
 I flashed back to Senator Hatfield who once said that he and Mrs. Hatfield tried walking (they were not too athletically inclined) and "didn't like it."
 Day 1 on the treadmill at 3mph was a lot to take in! haha.
 From downtown, I got a little past the Sylvan exit today which reminded me of all the great times turning off to go in either direction to visit friends.
 It made me think of a great walking route I love . . . take the MAX from Goose Hollow to the Zoo, walk up Highland Road past the Racquet Club, down Fairview, and back to the Zoo via Washington Park.

-Brookwood Parkway in Hillsboro comes into view - the Hillsboro Airport is the site of the most unusual board meeting of my non-profit volunteering life.
-As SOLVE board members, we would rotate board meetings to all of our offices - and in six years of service to that organization I saw plenty of great conference rooms throughout the city.
+E board members, we would rotate board meetings to all of our offices - and in six years of service to that organization I saw plenty of great conference rooms throughout the city.
 Louisiana-Pacific's former hangar held some nice business jets, so we had our post-meeting happy hour on one of them after sitting next to it for our meeting.
 Fun!
 Incidentally, you can view the Nike Hangar on Brookwood.
-Nike's 40,000sf building can hold three Gulfstream V jets and was designed by TVA, a renowned firm whose principal is the husband of one of my colleagues in our Portland Heights Windermere Realty Trust office.
+Nike's 40,000sf building can hold three Gulfstream V jets and was designed by

 Sunday, May 5: